How to Choose a Hotel when Traveling: 10 Questions

 What even are our options for hotels?

 If you start on google with an initial search, you may find fellow travel bloggers with posts that say “best places to say in _____”.
 While they have probably stayed in one of those hotels (not all of them) these posts can be really helpful.
 Personally, I put a lot of research into these posts – and I provide both the pros and cons of each hotel.
 They do the research for you – what’s not to like?
 (Shameless plug: if you find a post like this helpful, please book through their links.
-It’s often affiliate income and helps us keep sites like these running!)
+It’s often affiliate income and helps us keep sites like these running!
+It’s a great way to support content creators without spending any additional money)

-When you go to a website like TripAdvisor or Booking.com for the properties, the first properties on those sites might be paying for prime location.
-You might need to do a little scrolling to get through the sponsored hotels or advertisements.
+When you go to a website like TripAdvisor or Booking.com for the properties, the first properties on those sites mare probably paying for prime locations (i.e. Sponsored).
+I’ve noticed that when I searched for the Hilton Hotel, Marriott came up first.
+It’s a pay-to-play game, so be aware.
 Either way, your initial search will help you get an idea of the options available.

 Figuring out what you’re looking for will help you determine your filters.
 This will help narrow down your selection and help choose a hotel that fits your needs.